Nhavi

-Nhavi is a cast village in Yawal taluka in Jalgaon district in the state of Maharashtra, India.
+Nhavi is a caste village in Yawal taluka in Jalgaon district in the state of Maharashtra, India.

 Demographics

-The residents of Nhavi are mostly from the Leva Patil caste, with many Muslims, Koli,Tadvi bhil, Buddhists, Parashi and Pavari.
+The residents of Nhavi are mostly from the Leva Patil caste, with many Muslims, Koli, Tadvi bhil, Buddhists, Parashi and Pawra.
 The Leva community is prevalent in the area of Nhavi.
 Nhavi is covered with 8 temples, viz Vithhal, Swaminarayan, Durga Devi, Manu Devi, Khanderav, Lord Ram, Lord Shiva & Hanumaan (Raj Rajeshwar Mahadev Mandir) and so on.
 Holi festival is the specialty of Nhavi and is famous for God Khanderav.

 According to the census conducted in 2011, by the Ministry of Home Affairs, the total population reported was 12,782 and 3,143 Households.
 It shows 6,549 males and 6,233 female population out of which 1,442 are under the age of 6 years.
 The literacy level noted in the survey was near 95 percent.
 Pincode of Nhavi village is 425524.